 1945: atomic bomb developed and used

-1946: microwave oven invented by Percy Spencer after he melts chocolate bar in his pocket
+1946: microwave oven invented by Percy Spencer after he melts

 1947: Schockley-Brattain-Bardeen invent the transistor